Python¶

 Once we loaded all needed modules, we create a new virtual environment (only done once), e.g.

 You will see a directory appear in your currenct directory.
-To use this environment, we must activate it and load the same modules we have loaded before creating the virtual environment (every time you log in)
+To use this environment, we must activate it and load the same modules we have loaded before creating the virtual environment (every time)

 $ source my_venv/bin/activate